microsoft/appcenter-sdk-react-native/README.md

 We are looking forward to your contributions via pull requests.

+Please run `eslint` locally and fix any errors your change creates.

 ### 2.1 Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.